build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ### Create the EC2 Instance

-In this segment we will be creating the EC2 instance and it's required resources.
+In this segment we will create the EC2 instance and its required resources.
 During the course of this tutorial, there will be code checkpoints where we show what the full file should look like at that point.
-We do recommend following step by step by typing out or copying and pasting the sample code blocks to ensure you understand what each code block does.
+We do recommend following step-by-step by typing out or copying and pasting the sample code blocks to ensure you understand what each code block does.

-To start off, we will be creating the needed IAM role for your EC2 instance.
+To start off, we will create the needed IAM role for your EC2 instance.
 This role will be used to give your instance permission to interact with [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) and AWS CodeDeploy.
 This will be important later in the tutorial.
 To get started, make sure you import the following modules into your main stack. (`lib/ec2-cdk-stack.ts`):

 ```typescript
 import { readFileSync } from 'fs';